 Identify a champion within the school system.
-This can be a teacher, administrator, school board member, parent, nurse, counselor, psychologist, or anyone within the school who is Assess
+This can be a teacher, administrator, school board member, parent, nurse, counselor, psychologist, or anyone within the school who is passionate about mental health and social emotional learning.

+Assess

 Many schools have mental health and social emotional learning programs already in place.
 Whether you are advocating for changes in one school or in an entire district, it is important to determine what services exist, what is working effectively, and what is lacking or absent.
 After reviewing the What works? section in this toolkit, use our School Needs Assessment Tool to ask school officials which services they already provide, and what they feel is missing.